Fi Glover and Jane Garvey to leave BBC for Times Radio

 Glover started her BBC career in local radio and also went on to present a variety of programmes on 5 Live.
 She also fronted several shows for Radio 4, including The Listening Project and Two Rooms.

-Speaking to the Times as the newspaper announced the news of its sister radio station's latest recruits, Glover said: "We're not leaving Fortunately in a massive strop, but we have talked about ourselves as much as we want to, and we found the offer of a return to solid journalism appealing.
+Speaking to the Times as the newspaper announced its sister radio station's latest recruits, Glover said: "We're not leaving Fortunately in a massive strop, but we have talked about ourselves as much as we want to, and we found the offer of a return to solid journalism appealing.

 "I listen to way more stuff outside the BBC than I ever thought would be possible to find, so [Times Radio] feels like a familiar world to my ears, if not to my head."